Hosted in Germany vs. hosting in Germany: Why the difference is decisive for your company

 Höher, je nach Service-Level (z.
 B. Managed vs. Root Server)

-Why Flexopus opts for “hosted in Germany”
+Why Flexopus Relies on "Hosted in Germany"

 Conclusion: "Hosted in Germany" or "Hosting in Germany" - Which is better?